What are the 4 challenges of traditional log management solutions?

 Traditional log management’s job to collect data, and therefore it generally can’t make the distinction between data that results from everyday business activities and data that are red flags for malicious activity.

 Furthermore, it generally won’t alert you to major security events, such as a hacker infiltrating your enterprise’s network.
-Even if it could, some threat actors will disguise their actions as normal behavior to escape notice and blends in with normal data.
+Even if it could, some threat actors will disguise their actions as normal behavior to escape notice and blend in with normal data.

 In a similar manner, when log management solutions collect data, it does not correlate that data in a sensible manner in the centralized “bucket.”
 Therefore the collected logs will require a specific search language to make sense of them and allow your team to find ongoing attacks or breaches.
 Of course, that hinges on if your cybersecurity team knows what to look for in the first place.
 Log management can make finding serious threats in your data logs like finding a needle in a haystack.